Honeywell International (NASDAQ:HON) Releases FY 2022 Earnings Guidance

 Honeywell International (NASDAQ:HON – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $8.400-$8.700 for the period, compared to the Thomson Reuters consensus estimate of $8.620.
 The company issued revenue guidance of $35.40 billion-$36.40 billion, compared to the consensus revenue estimate of $36.17 billion.

-A number of brokerages have weighed in on HON.
-Bank of America downgraded shares of Honeywell International from a buy rating to a neutral rating and decreased their target price for the company from $270.00 to $245.00 in a research note on Wednesday, December 8th.
-Credit Suisse Group cut their price target on shares of Honeywell International from $226.00 to $211.00 and set a neutral rating on the stock in a report on Friday, February 4th.
-Zacks Investment Research upgraded shares of Honeywell International from a sell rating to a hold rating and set a $203.00 price target on the stock in a report on Tuesday, March 22nd.
-UBS Group cut their price target on shares of Honeywell International from $237.00 to $220.00 and set a buy rating on the stock in a report on Tuesday, February 15th.
-Finally, Citigroup cut their price target on shares of Honeywell International from $264.00 to $248.00 in a report on Friday, February 4th.
-Seven research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the stock has an average rating of Hold and a consensus price target of $229.43.
+Several brokerages have commented on HON.
+Zacks Investment Research upgraded shares of Honeywell International from a sell rating to a hold rating and set a $203.00 target price on the stock in a report on Tuesday, March 22nd.
+Bank of America downgraded Honeywell International from a buy rating to a neutral rating and cut their price target for the company from $270.00 to $245.00 in a report on Wednesday, December 8th.
+UBS Group dropped their target price on Honeywell International from $237.00 to $220.00 and set a buy rating for the company in a report on Tuesday, February 15th.
+Citigroup dropped their target price on Honeywell International from $264.00 to $248.00 in a report on Friday, February 4th.
+Finally, Credit Suisse Group dropped their price target on Honeywell International from $226.00 to $211.00 and set a neutral rating for the company in a research note on Friday, February 4th.
+Seven investment analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of Hold and a consensus target price of $229.43.

-The firm also recently declared a quarterly dividend, which was paid on Friday, March 11th.
-Stockholders of record on Friday, February 25th were paid a dividend of $0.98 per share.
-This represents a $3.92 annualized dividend and a dividend yield of 1.98%.
-The ex-dividend date was Thursday, February 24th.
-Honeywell International’s dividend payout ratio is presently 49.49%.
+The business also recently declared a quarterly dividend, which was paid on Friday, March 11th.
+Investors of record on Friday, February 25th were given a dividend of $0.98 per share.
+The ex-dividend date of this dividend was Thursday, February 24th.
+This represents a $3.92 annualized dividend and a yield of 2.01%.
+Honeywell International’s payout ratio is 49.49%.

-Several institutional investors have recently modified their holdings of HON.
-Paradigm Financial Partners LLC bought a new stake in shares of Honeywell International during the 4th quarter valued at $290,000.
-SkyView Investment Advisors LLC bought a new stake in Honeywell International in the 4th quarter valued at $41,000.
-Monolith Advisors bought a new stake in Honeywell International in the 4th quarter valued at $40,000.
-Toroso Investments LLC increased its holdings in Honeywell International by 167.0% in the 4th quarter.
-Toroso Investments LLC now owns 16,776 shares of the conglomerate’s stock valued at $3,498,000 after acquiring an additional 10,492 shares during the last quarter.
-Finally, Autumn Glory Partners LLC bought a new stake in Honeywell International in the 4th quarter valued at $528,000.
-Institutional investors and hedge funds own 74.61% of the company’s stock.
+Several hedge funds have recently modified their holdings of HON.
+Morgan Stanley grew its position in shares of Honeywell International by 5.3% in the 2nd quarter.
+Morgan Stanley now owns 12,135,673 shares of the conglomerate’s stock worth $2,661,961,000 after buying an additional 613,394 shares during the last quarter.
+Bank of New York Mellon Corp grew its position in shares of Honeywell International by 2.2% in the 3rd quarter.
+Bank of New York Mellon Corp now owns 7,817,231 shares of the conglomerate’s stock worth $1,659,440,000 after buying an additional 165,235 shares during the last quarter.
+American International Group Inc. grew its position in shares of Honeywell International by 5.2% in the 3rd quarter.
+American International Group Inc. now owns 241,726 shares of the conglomerate’s stock worth $51,314,000 after buying an additional 12,025 shares during the last quarter.
+Toroso Investments LLC grew its position in shares of Honeywell International by 167.0% in the 4th quarter.
+Toroso Investments LLC now owns 16,776 shares of the conglomerate’s stock worth $3,498,000 after buying an additional 10,492 shares during the last quarter.
+Finally, Autumn Glory Partners LLC bought a new stake in shares of Honeywell International in the 4th quarter worth approximately $528,000.
+Hedge funds and other institutional investors own 74.61% of the company’s stock.

 Honeywell International Company Profile (Get Rating)